In this grammar lesson you will learn how to tell time French.

 - how to tell time in French with the 24-hour clock

-- how you can immediately test your knowledge on how to tell time in French
+- how you can quiz yourself on how to tell time in French

-- the way you can download Anki files for how to tell time in French
+- how to practice with flashcards on how to tell time in French

 Table of Contents